Reading:

 Sales Price: 160 + (160*25/100) = $200

 So, $200 is our minimum sales price that satisfies our target profit margin.
-Besides this, you can also take into the calculation of your competitors’ prices in the market to see if this is really the best price that you can have.
-For example, if your cheapest competitor sells this product at $239, I think you shouldn’t wait at $200 as you have an opportunity to increase your prices until $238 by still staying the cheapest and having more profit.
+Besides this, take into the calculation of your competitors’ prices in the market to see if this is really the best price that you can have.
+For example, if your cheapest competitor sells this product at $239, I think you shouldn’t wait at $200.
+You have an opportunity to increase your prices until $238 by still staying the cheapest and having more profit.
 Let me explain, how to apply these strategies thanks to our Dynamic Pricing Module.

 Dynamic Pricing Module and Cost-based Pricing Rules